Skip to main content

 Pricing decisions rely on accurate cost data from both budgeting and job costing.
 Historical costs provide the foundation for estimates while current job costing reveals whether those estimates are accurate.
 This feedback loop improves pricing accuracy over time.

 Cash flow planning uses job costing data to predict future financial needs.
 Projects with negative cash flow impact require additional working capital.
 Those with positive cash flow can fund other business activities.
-This information helps optimize financial resources.
+This information helps improve financial resources.

 Risk management benefits from understanding which types of projects and cost categories present the greatest financial risks.
 This knowledge helps develop mitigation strategies and insurance coverage.
 It also guides project selection and contract negotiation.